 Workforce Data and Reports

-In 2015, the George Washington University Health Workforce Institute in collaboration with AAHPM began a workforce study on the supply, distribution, need and demand for hospice and palliative medicine physicians.
+The George Washington University Health Workforce Institute in collaboration with AAHPM conducted workforce studies on the supply, distribution, need and demand for hospice and palliative medicine physicians.

 The current state of the workforce is described by the resources below:

-Journal of Pain and Symptom Management - The 2015 Class of Hospice & Palliative Medicine Fellow-From Training to Practice: Implications for HPM Workforce Supply
+Journal of Pain and Symptom Management - The Growing Demand for Hospice and Palliative Medicine Physicians: Will the Supply Keep Up?

 Hospice and Palliative Medicine Physicians

 Since 2008, ABMS and AOA formally recognized hospice and palliative medicine as a subspecialty certification.

 The number of AMBS physicians who have achieved subspecialty certification in hospice and palliative medicine (HPM) since 2008 is 8,328and from 2008-2020 the number of AOA physicians who have achieved a certificate of added qualifications in HPM is 419.
 As of 2019, AOA will no longer release certification statistics for any specialty or subspecialty.
 See the breakdown as reported by ABMS/AOA.

 |Obstetrics & Gynecology||80|